RcZo-2/aws-ecs-terraform/README.md

 ## Deployment Strategy

-This project follows a two-phase approach for setup and deployment, separating infrastructure provisioning from application deployment.
+This project follows a two-phase approach for setup and deployment, separating the static, foundational infrastructure from the dynamic, continuous deployment of the application.

-### 1. Infrastructure Provisioning (Terraform)
+### Phase 1: Static Infrastructure Provisioning (Terraform)

-The foundational cloud infrastructure is managed declaratively using Terraform.
-The configuration is located in the `Infra/` directory.
+The foundational cloud infrastructure is considered "static" because it is provisioned once and rarely changes.
+It is managed declaratively using Terraform, and the configuration is located in the `Infra/` directory.

 Running `terraform apply` in this directory will provision all the necessary AWS resources, including:
 *   VPC, Subnets, and Networking components
 *   ECR Repository for container images
 *   ECS Cluster
 *   API Gateway with a VPC Link
-*   Network Load Balancer (NLB) and Target Group
+*   Application Load Balancer (ALB) and Target Group
 *   Cognito User Pool for authentication
 *   Necessary IAM Roles and Security Groups

 This approach ensures that the core infrastructure is stable, version-controlled, and can be reproduced consistently.

-### 2. Application Deployment (`Apps/deploy.sh`)
+### Phase 2: Dynamic Application Deployment (CI/CD)

-Application deployment is handled by the `Apps/deploy.sh` script, which automates the Continuous Deployment (CD) process.
-This script is responsible for:
+Application deployment is a "dynamic" and frequent process, handled by the `Apps/deploy.sh` script, which is designed to be run in a CI/CD pipeline.
+This script automates the Continuous Deployment (CD) process and is responsible for:

 1.  **Building the Docker Image:** Compiling the application and packaging it into a Docker image.
-2.  **Pushing to ECR:** Tagging the new image and pushing it to the ECR repository created by Terraform.
+2.  **Pushing to ECR:** Tagging the new image and pushing it to the ECR repository created in the static infrastructure phase.
 3.  **Deploying the ECS Service:** Creating or updating the ECS Task Definition with the new image tag and then deploying it as an ECS Service.
-The script uses the `target_group_arn` output from the Terraform state to associate the service with the Network Load Balancer.
+The script dynamically fetches the necessary resource IDs from the Terraform state to link the service with the existing infrastructure.

 This separation allows developers to deploy new versions of the application frequently and automatically without needing to modify the underlying infrastructure.